dbrugne/donut/README.md

 - [ ] Loyalty, advanced offline notification system (email, sms, frequency (instant, daily, weekly), filter (all activity, mentions, one to one, room where i am) with direct link to room/one to one allow fast anwser (even on mobile)
 - [ ] Public mod for a room (all the content is visible by anyone)
 - [ ] Pin a message
-- [ ] Hyperlink analyse and open graph extraction with hover popin in rooms and discussions (specific template for YouTube content)
-- [ ] Images drag&drop in input box + direct upload to cloudinary and hyperlink addition in message

 ## Project